Diploma of Training Design and Development - TAE50216

 You must have:

 - successfully completed the Certificate IV in Training and Assessment

 - successfully completed another relevant qualification

-- a personal statement outlining your experience in the Vocational Education and training sector.
+To have your professional experience considered you must submit with your application a CV and a personal statement detailing your experience in the Vocational Education and training sector.

 For detailed information on English language requirements and other proficiency tests recognised by RMIT, visit English language requirements and equivalency information.

 Don't meet the English language test scores?
 Complete an Advanced Plus Certificate at RMIT English Worldwide.

 The tuition fees you will pay for this program will depend on whether you are offered a Victorian Government subsidised place or a full-fee place.
 To find out if you are eligible for a government subsidised place, follow the steps at How to check if you are eligible.

 - 2021 government subsidised place: AU$6,250* per annum

 *Fees shown are indicative only and subject to change given individual circumstances at the time of enrolment.